The president clearly enjoys needling the nation’s most populous state.

 The lawsuit is ongoing.

-Beginning with a fact-finding trip to California in September of 2019, Trump has been vehemently (and his California critics might say, gleefully) highlighting the state’s homelessness crisis.
-The president has directed much of his ire at San Francisco (congressional district of House Speaker Nancy Pelosi), where he recently claimed “tremendous pollution,” including needles and feces from the city’s homeless population, is “pouring into the ocean.”
+Beginning with a fact-finding trip to California in September of 2019, Trump has been vehemently highlighting the state’s homelessness crisis.
+The president has directed much of his ire at San Francisco (home of House Speaker Nancy Pelosi), where he claimed “tremendous pollution,” including needles and feces from the city’s homeless population, is “pouring into the ocean.”

 The federal Environmental Protection Agency followed up with a sternly worded letter to Newsom noting the “potential water quality impacts” of homeless encampments in Los Angeles and San Francisco.
 The agency hasn’t taken any additional action yet.